cestastanford/dh-publishing/source/policies.md

 ### Course website and privacy

 You will have to make an account on GitHub for your online writing assignments.
-You may use either your real name or a *nom de plume* (which I will keep confidential).
+You may use either your real name or a *nom de plume* (which we will keep confidential).
 You retain the copyright to everything that you have written.

-### Handing in papers

-For any written assignments, attach a cover sheet with your name, your e-mail address, the date, and the course name.
-This cover sheet does not count towards the required pages for each assignment.
-No identifying information, such as your name, should be on the main pages of the assignment.
-I ask for a cover sheet so that I can grade impartially: this is to your advantage.
-Staple all pages together.

-You must turn in all assignments both in paper and electronically.
-You should hand in the paper copy of each assignment at the start of class.
-You should turn in the electronic copy to my email before the start of class.
-Please submit only PDFs.
-You should title your filename something like `Lastname-Firstname.book-review.pdf`.

-### Late work

-I am willing to grant extensions for cause, but you must request an extension well in advance of the assignment's due date.
-For every day or part of a day that an assignment is late, I will reduce your grade by a step, e.g., from A to A-, from A- to B+, and so on.

 ### Participation and attendance

 Your attendance is expected every day without exception.
-We will be working closely in community, so I hope you will develop a good working relationship with everyone in the class.
+We will be working closely in community, so we hope you will develop a good working relationship with everyone in the class.
 You should complete readings and assignments before class each day, and you are expected to actively participate by listening, questioning, and speaking.

-If you must be absent, I request that you notify me by e-mail in advance of class meeting.
+If you must be absent, we request that you notify us by e-mail or Slack in advance of class meeting.
 Even if you are absent, you must turn in assignments before the time when our class meets.

-After the first two absences from class, the relevant portion of your grade for the class will be lowered for each absence.

 ### Communications

-I am always glad to meet with you in person.
-You can make an appointment for office hours by e-mailing me.
-If none of my scheduled office hours work for you, we can find another time that does.
-From time to time I may offer online office hours in the evening.
+We are always glad to meet with you in person.
+You can make an appointment for office hours by getting in touch with us on Slack.
+If none of our scheduled office hours work for you, we can find another time that does.
+From time to time we may offer online office hours in the evening.

-For all other communications I prefer e-mail \<<jheppler@stanford.edu>\>.
-I will reply to your messages in a timely manner (but never on a Sunday).
+For all other communications we prefer e-mail \<<jheppler@stanford.edu>\> or Slack.
+We will reply to your messages in a timely manner (but never on a Sunday).
 Don't expect an immediate response.
-I will send official course communications to your Stanford e-mail address, which you should check regularly.
+We will send official course communications to Slack, which you should check regularly.

-I will discuss grades only in person.
+We will discuss grades only in person.

 ### Electronic devices

 Because this is a digital history class you should feel free to bring laptops and other devices to work on projects or take and consult notes.
-However, if I feel laptops and tablets are becoming a distraction you will be asked to put them away.
-I reserve the right to ban laptops and tablets if they become a problem.
-Except for extraordinary circumstances, I can't see any reason why you would need to use a cell phone in class, so please stow phones before class begins.
+However, if we feel laptops and tablets are becoming a distraction you will be asked to put them away.
+We reserve the right to ban laptops and tablets if they become a problem.
+Except for extraordinary circumstances, we can't see any reason why you would need to use a cell phone in class, so please stow phones before class begins.

 ### Disabilities